Edited by Christina Angel Boyd

 Holiday short story anthology with some favorite Austenesque authors, YULETIDE is inspired by Jane Austen, PRIDE & PREJUDICE, and the spirit of the season.

-Regency and contemporary alike, each romance was dreamt to spark love, humor, and wonder while you dawdle over a hot cup of tea this Christmas.
+Regency and contemporary alike, each romance was designed to spark love, humor, and wonder while you dawdle over a hot cup of tea this Christmas.

 click here to purchase